How to teach an old (or young !) dog new tricks

 4. Repeat until your dog quickly offers the paw to your closed hand each time.

 5. Next, offer a flat and empty palm to your dog.
-When it puts its paw on your hand, offer a treat.
+When they put their paw on your hand, offer a treat.

 6. Increase the time your dog’s paw is in your hand before giving the treat.